 If upon finishing the parallel park, you find that there is too much room between you and the car in front, you can pull forward slightly to decrease the gap.

 - Give yourself plenty of time.
 There is no rush to get these manoeuvres done.
 Your examiner wants you to do it safely and correctly, not quickly.

 - You could complete the best parallel park in the world, but if you don’t use your observations it will all be for nothing.

-- The examiner will ideally pick a quiet road for you to perform the reverse parking manoeuvre, however, this isn’t always possible.
+- The examiner will ideally pick a quiet road for you to perform the reverse parking manoeuvre and there will always be two car lengths between the parked cars, however, this isn’t always possible.
 If you find yourself performing a parallel park on a busy road, do not panic.
 The examiner allows plenty of time for you to complete it, and you may find that other vehicles will wait for you.